MicrosoftDocs/Viva/Viva/glint/customize-action-plans.md

 Dozens of LinkedIn Learning videos are already linked to Viva Glint templates.
 If you’re already a LinkedIn Learning customer and want to add different course content to your Viva Glint template, check out [LinkedIn Learning Customer Success: Course Content Corner](https://learning.linkedin.com/customer-success-center/linkedin-learning-course-content-corner?lr=1).
 To become a LinkedIn Learning customer, use this [link](https://learning.linkedin.com/).

-## Link a new survey item to a Suggested Action Template
+## Link a new survey item to a Suggested Action Template s

 Most standard survey items are automatically linked to a Suggested Action Template by default.
 You can, however, edit an existing template by linking new items to it.
 This creates a new template (clone) that you'll rename.